Skip to main content

 So, when should you consider applying for a personal loan?
 Here are two common scenarios where a personal loan may be the right move for you.

-Save Money on Interest: Whether you need to cover the cost of a home renovation or cover emergency expenses like a large hospital bill, personal loans tend to have lower rates than credit cards.
-These rates are represented as Annual Percentage Rate (APR).
-In November 2023, average personal loan rates were around 11.53% APR⁷ compared to credit card rates as high as 30.01% APR,⁸ meaning personal loans may save you money in the long run.
+• Save money on interest: Whether you need to cover the cost of a home renovation or cover emergency expenses like a large hospital bill, personal loans tend to have lower rates than credit cards.
+These rates are expressed as Annual Percentage Rate (APR).
+In November 2024, average personal loan rates were around 12.31% APR6 compared to credit card rates as high as 22.90% APR,7 meaning personal loans may save you money in the long run.

-Diversify Your Credit: Whether you have a short credit history or have mostly relied on credit cards, a personal loan could help diversify your credit mix and establish a history of on-time payments.
-Having a diverse credit mix means you have both installment and revolving credit, showing you’re able to handle both types of debt repayment.
+• Diversify your credit: Whether you have a short credit history or have mostly relied on credit cards, a personal loan could help diversify your credit mix and establish a history of on-time payments.

 Final Thoughts